 Four Cups of Wine?

 Many Tu b’Shevat seder “haggadahs” today (like this one) also speak of drinking four cups of wine.
 As we have seen, this was not in the original seder as brought down by Rabbi Hagiz.
-This custom comes from Chemdat Yamim, which gives a much fuller account of the Tu b’Shevat seder, spanning several pages (see Part II, section on Shovavim, Chapter 3, Tu b’Shevat).
-Much of it overlaps with Rabbi Hagiz’ account, with lots of extras.
-For example, in addition to studying Mishnah, there is a detailed order of verses from the Tanakh to be recited, starting with the first three days of Creation.
+This custom does indeed come from Chemdat Yamim, which gives a much fuller account of the Tu b’Shevat seder, spanning several pages (see Part II, section on Shovavim, Chapter 3, Tu b’Shevat), as well as another anonymous work published around the same time called Pri Etz Hadar.
+Much of what they say overlaps with Rabbi Hagiz’ account, with lots of extras.
+For example, in addition to studying Mishnah, there is a detailed order of verses from the Tanakh to be recited, starting with the first three days of Creation, along with passages from the Zohar.

-The meal opens with something made of wheat.
-This is followed by olives, dates, and grapes.
-At this point, Chemdat Yamim says one should drink a cup of white wine.
+In both Pri Etz Hadar and Chemdat Yamim, the meal opens with something made of wheat.
+This is followed by olives, dates, and wine.
+The first cup is entirely white wine.
 After this, one eats a fig, then pomegranate, etrog, and apple.
 One then drinks another cup of white wine, now with a little bit of red wine mixed in.
-This is followed by walnuts, hazelnuts, carobs, and pears.
+This is followed by walnuts, then hazelnuts or almonds, carobs, and pears.
 At this point, one drinks a third cup of wine that is half white and half red.
-Then it is that ‘uzrad again (possibly a crabapple of some sort) and a number of other hard-to-translate fruits.
+Then it is that ‘uzrad again (possibly a medlar or crabapple of some sort) and a number of other hard-to-translate fruits.
 The seder ends with a cup of red wine, with a little bit of white wine mixed in.

 The four cups are, of course, meant to mirror the four cups of the Pesach seder.
 The latter are derived from the Torah’s verses describing redemption from Egypt.
 On Pesach we drink four cups of wine to commemorate the First Redemption.
 The four cups of wine on Tu b’Shevat are meant to get us thinking about the Final Redemption.
 (For more on this, see ‘Tu b’Shevat: The Prime Ministers of Israel and the Coming of Mashiach’ in Garments of Light, Volume One.)
 It is worth mentioning that the Talmud says the greatest sign of the coming Final Redemption is when Israel overflows with an abundance of fruit (Sanhedrin 98a, based on Ezekiel 36:8).